City of Laconia City Clerk's Office

 Can I get initial plates in Laconia?

-Initial plates may be purchased at our office for an additional fee of $40.00 per registration year.
+Initial plate applications must be submitted to the Department of Motor Vehicles for approval.
+You must begin your registration with our office before going to the DMV.
 We also offer Conservation & Habitat plates as well as State of NH Park plates.
 Please contact our office for additional information on the different plates we offer.

 I lost my plates, decals or registration.
 What do I do?